Robust learning with implicit residual networks: Description of the method

-It is worth noting that, even though the nonlinearity in \eqref{eq:ImResNet} adds to the complexity of the forward propagation, the backpropagation through the nonlinear solver is not required as is shown below.

-\paragraph{Backpropagation.} Using the chain rule we can easily find the Jacobian matrices of the imlpicit residual layer as follows
+We now show that, even though the nonlinearity in \eqref{eq:our_layer} adds to the complexity of the forward propagation, the direct backpropagation through the nonlinear solver is not required.
+Firstly, using the chain rule we can easily find the Jacobian matrices of the implicit residual layer as follows

 and